5 Best marketing strategies to grow your website’s traffic

 There are digital marketing strategies that lift the traffic tide a little faster.
 No matter how much time and money we have to invest in marketing it pays to keep in mind the Pareto Principle (aka the 80:20 rule).
 If we invest 100% of our marketing budgets and effort in the 20% that creates the most leverage, then we can rest assured that our marketing will be effective.
 This is why we need to use the best marketing strategies for our business.

 Before we dive into the 5 Best Marketing strategies to grow your traffic it’s important that you make sure that your marketing strategy is aligned with your business goals and that you have metrics in place to measure the progress and success of each goal.
 With this in place you can dive straight in, at the deep end if you like…

-- Make sure you niche your marketing strategies
+- Make sure you niche your digital strategies

 Before you start creating your plan make sure you have identified the various niches that your target audience can be broken down into.
 For example: if you sell bags, your audience might break down into teenagers, mums, wedding goers etc. It’s important to identify each group or niche because you should ideally have a separate marketing plan for each one.